-The $\delta^{15}$ N values clearly showed that manure is the main source of nitrate in the vadose zone pore water (Fig. 4).
-Nitrate isotope composition in the vadose zone pore water depends on nitrogen sources and transformation processes (Böhlke, 2002).
-Examination of the isotopes values suggested that transformation processes such as denitrification and mineralization of soil nitrogen sources have little effect on nitrate isotopic signature.
+The $\delta^{15}$ N values clearly showed that manure is the main source of nitrate in the vadose-zone pore water (Fig. 4).
+Nitrate isotope composition in the vadose-zone pore water depends on nitrogen sources and transformation processes (Böhlke, 2002).
+Examination of the isotope values suggested that transformation processes such as denitrification and mineralization of soil nitrogen sources have little effect on nitrate isotopic signature.
 As discussed in the previous section, the relatively rapid nitrate transport downward to deeper parts of the vadose zone is controlled by soil properties and nitrogen application rates.
 These factors reduce the potential for transformation processes and plant uptake to occur (Liao et al., 2012).
-Moreover, various studies conducted under similar conditions (soil types and agriculture land use) as in the current study, presented insignificant nitrogen transformation processes and cast doubt on the ability of attenuating nitrate within the deeper vadose zone (Green et al., 2008; Burow et al., 2010; Gautam and Iqbal 2010; Dann et al., 2013; Zhang et al., 2014; Turkeltaub et al., 2015b).
-Yet, other studies offer contrasting conclusions.
-Salazar et al. (2012) reported on low nitrate leaching rates in spite of high nitrogen application rates, and Lockhart et al. (2013) claimed that depth to groundwater provided a significant control on nitrate concentration in groundwater regardless of soil type or crop type.
-Thus, a holistic approach would combine all potential factors that control nitrate fluxes to groundwater.
+Moreover, various studies conducted under similar conditions (soil types and agriculture land use) to in the current study presented insignificant nitrogen transformation processes and doubt the ability to attenuate nitrate within the deeper vadose zone (Green et al., 2008; Burow et al., 2010; Gautam and Iqbal, 2010; Dann et al., 2013; Zhang et al., 2014; Turkeltaub et al., 2015b).
+However, other studies suggested contrasting conclusions.
+Salazar et al. (2012) reported on low nitrate leaching rates in spite of high nitrogen application rates and Lockhart et al. (2013) claimed that depth to groundwater provided a significant control on nitrate concentration in groundwater regardless of soil type or crop type.
+Thus, a holistic approach comprising all potential factors that control nitrate fluxes to groundwater should be taken to identify the dominant ones.